Other Payment Methods (including online secure pay)

 Yellow Jackets (Buzzes like a bee)

-Yellow Jacket Traits
+Identifying a Yellow Jacket Nest

 Mining Bees Are A Stinging Nuisance